|

 in the third picture, they will attach to BMW's accessory engine guards.

-for purchase.
-Model RC is hardcoat anodized Silver, with a choice of matching silver or contrasting black pegs.
+purchase in February 2012.
+Model RC will be offered in hardcoat anodized Silver, with a choice of matching

-the first 1 or 2 customers that experience damage to their Mick-O-Pegs (i.e. bike drop), we will offer free replacement
+For the first 1 or 2 customers that experience damage to their Mick-O-Pegs (i.e. bike

-parts, in exchange for details & pics re: your incident, so that we can gain real-world R & D. This helps
+drop), we will offer free replacement parts, in exchange for details & pics re: your incident, so that we can gain real-world

-to substantially keep our R & D costs down, so we can pass the savings on to our customers.
+R & D. This helps to substantially keep our R & D costs down, so we can pass the savings on to our customers.

-concerns has always been providing a product that doesn't cause additional damage in an accident.
+One of our concerns has always been providing a product that doesn't cause additional

-With this model, the lower corner of the 'cover' will make contact with the pavement first.
-By design, the mounting
+damage in an accident.
+With this model, the lower corner of the 'cover' will make contact with the pavement

-'block' is intened to rotate up slightly to absorb some of the initial shock when dropped hard - thus reducing the
+first.
+By design, the mounting 'block' is intened to rotate up slightly to absorb some of the initial shock

-likelihood of bending the engine guard.
-When the block is laying flat on the ground, the engine guard will need
+when dropped hard - thus reducing the likelihood of bending the engine guard.
+When the block is laying flat on

-to perform it's intended purpose of guarding the engine from damage.
-Since the block would twist until almost flat
+the ground, the engine guard will need to perform it's intended purpose of guarding the engine from damage.
+Since

-on the pavement, the Mick-O-Peg should not cause additional torque to the engine guard.
+the block would twist until almost flat on the pavement, the Mick-O-Peg should not cause additional torque to the engine

 1 PICTURE BELOW...
 During Americade